 When to consider an upgrade

-Should you or a loved one lose or irreparably damage your sound processor, your insurance company may permit an upgrade to the latest generation sound processor as a viable replacement.
+Should your sound processor get lost or stolen, your insurance company may permit an upgrade to the latest generation sound processor as a viable replacement.

 Disclaimer